- Anime and Manga

 - My Little Mages: The Nightmare's Return: Fie-Doe sees birds after Roh-Ver beats him up at one point.
 Then he hits him again, and they change into stars.

-- Earth and Sky: After Soarin' finally kicks Shootin' Star's flanks, the latter sees miniature Soarins circling his head while hitting bells with sledgehammers.
+- Earth and Sky: Happens several times to the point of being a Running Gag.
+For instance, after Soarin' finally kicks Shootin' Star's flanks, the latter sees miniature Soarins circling his head while hitting bells with sledgehammers.

 - To put this straight, Chapter 11 of Carry On, Blissey, there is one part where Matron Blissey mentions imagining seeing stars around her head.